needle-tools/needle-engine-samples/package/Runtime/Physics/README.md

 If you need more control you can use the built-in event functions to react to collision or trigger events or interact with the underlying physics engine (Rapier) directly.

+## Joints

+`HingeJoint`: A hinge which can rotate only on one axis in a allowed angle range (used for doors, chains or pendulums)

+`FixedJoint`: A hinge that is used to mimic a fixed connection e.g. this can be used when you can't parent objects under one another